By SiteSpect Product Management

-Once you have a testing program running, you’ll likely have many campaigns going at the same time.
+Once you have an A/B testing program running, you’ll likely have many campaigns going at the same time.
 This can be a huge boost to your KPIs, but also necessitates serious validation and QA.
 You need to know not only what each variation looks like, but how they all work together.
-So, it’s imperative that your testing tool allows you to preview the experience for a given user.
+So, it’s imperative that your A/B testing tool allows you to preview the experience for a given user.
 Here are three ways to ensure that your customer experience always comes first.

 1) Employ geo-targeting, and validate by spoofing users from that region